-- Are patients able to begin the rehabilitation process on the acquired brain injury unit even if they have significant medical problems?
+- Are patients able to begin the brain injury rehabilitation process on the acquired brain injury unit even if they have significant medical problems?

 - Are patients transferred to another floor, unit or hospital if new medical problems arise?

-- Does the facility offer services for every stage of recovery, including intensive care, inpatient rehabilitation and outpatient services?
+- Does the facility offer services for every stage of recovery from brain injury, including intensive care, inpatient rehabilitation and outpatient services?

 - Does your facility offer an inpatient program for those in a coma at a minimally-consciousness state?

-- How often and for how long each day do patients get treatment by specialists such as physical and speech therapists?
+- How often and for how long each day do patients get brain injury treatment by specialists such as physical and speech therapists?
 (Treatment should be no less than three hours per day.)